Diogo-Menezes/Hero/README.md

 ## ✅ Testing
-Also in this project we included some unit and integration tests(<a href="/backend/tests">test folder</a>) for the backend using jestify.
+Also in this project we included some unit and integration tests (<a href="/backend/tests">test folder</a>) for the backend using <a href="https://jestjs.io/">Jest</a>.
+We also made use of the library <a href="https://github.com/visionmedia/supertest">Supertest</a> to help test our API endpoints.